killiansheriff/LovelyPlots/readme.md

 ```
 ## Retina displays

-For those using ``IPython`` notebooks, you can set restina display support by adding the following lines to the beging on your python script:
+For those using ``IPython`` notebooks, you can set restina display support by adding the following lines to the begining on your python script:

 ```python